forrestjs/forrestjs/gitbook/howto/my-first-feature/020-forrestjs-feature-anathomy/README.md

 I believe that it is important to point out that **both App's and Feature's entry files are just manifests**.

 - The single responsibility of an **App's Manifest** is to describe which Services and Features compose your App
-- The single responsibility of a **Feature's Manifest** is to describe how the Feature integrates with the App's lifecycle and Services by registering Actions
+- The single responsibility of a **Feature's Manifest** is to describe how the Feature integrates with the App's Lifecycle and Services Extensions by registering Actions

 > All your logic should always be placed inside a registered Aaction Handler (see next chapter)